Pärnu: Economy

-Today Pärnu is an economically balanced region with a comprehensive range of industries.
-Foreign investments and new businesses with up-to-date technologies have enhanced job creation and higher competitiveness of the businesses in the world markets.
-Several enterprises of Pärnu region stand out as the best in Estonia.

 Significant flows of exports from Pärnu region and South-Estonia pass through the Port of Pärnu which lies at the mouth of the Pärnu River.
 In recent years, the port has developed into an important regional harbour for south-western and southern Estonia.

 Pärnu's fame as a rehabilitation and holiday resort dates back to the middle of the 19th century.
 The foundation of the first bathing facility in 1838 is considered the birth date of Pärnu resort.
-Today Pärnu has all desirable qualities of a modern holiday resort – it has spas and rehabilitation centres, hotels, conference and concert venues, golf courses and tennis courts, restaurants and pubs.
-It's long tradition as a resort has made Pärnu well known in Finland and Scandinavian countries.
+Today Pärnu has many qualities of a modern holiday resort – it has spas and rehabilitation centres, hotels, conference and concert venues, golf courses and tennis courts, restaurants and pubs.
+Its long tradition as a resort has made Pärnu well known in Finland and Scandinavian countries.